Frequently Asked Questions

 I have moved.
 Whom should I notify?

-You can change your address with the Registrar’s office and the ISA office via email or in person.
-You must notify the ISA office within 10 days of your move.
+You can change your address with the the ISSS office via email or in person within 10 days of the move.
+When you notify the ISSS office, we will automatically notify the U.S. government.
 When you notify the ISA, we will automatically notify the U.S. government.

 Do I need to have health insurance?

 Yes.
 Healthcare in the U.S. is extremely expensive and all students are advised to enroll in a health insurance plan.
 Information on several plans designed especially for international students and scholars is provided at the orientation programs in August and January and available anytime in the ISA office, Miguel Hall 207A.
 J-1 students and dependents are required to have health insurance.
-If you have a dependent, or have questions about your health insurance, see the international student advisor or email debra.damico@manhattan.edu.
+If you have a dependent, or have questions about your health insurance, please contact the Study Abroad office at studyabroad@manhattan.edu

 Where do I look for an on-campus job?